What benefits can I expect to receive as a volunteer?

 Volunteers receive free admission to the park while volunteering, and may receive free camping or other accommodations as well, depending on the project and its duration (please see the housing question above).
 Meals are not provided.
+Anyone who volunteers 250 hours or more will receive an America the Beautiful Pass valid at all Federal Fee Areas.
 Annually, there is a "volunteer recognition event" where volunteers receive various service awards depending on their hours worked.
 And, of course, all volunteers have the opportunity to do meaningful work with interesting people in a National Park setting!

 Can I use a government computer?

 Yes, but only in conjunction with certain volunteer positions.
 Prior to being given access, a federal background check must be completed.
 Additionally, each volunteer must complete annual "security awareness" training.

 As a general rule, volunteers are not reimbursed for out of pocket expenses incurred during their volunteer service.
 The following is a list of reimbursable expenses per Rocky Mountain VIP reimbursement Policy.

 1) VIP Uniform Pants - A limited supply is available at the Volunteer Office.
 If you decide to buy you own, please check with your supervisor to see if funding is available prior to incurring this expense.